Scheduling with Availability Collection

 Overview

-A common scheduling scenario is when the hiring manager (or interviewer) does not have their calendar connected to Popp.
-Instead of requiring them to connect a calendar or manually providing time slots, Popp can automatically collect availability from the hiring manager via email.
+A common scheduling scenario is when an interviewer does not have their calendar connected to Popp.
+Instead of requiring them to connect a calendar, or supplying their time slots by hand, Popp can automatically collect availability from them by email.

 There are two approaches depending on your workflow: